Jargon Buster & Game Terms! [Empires and Puzzles]

 Flank – An in-game reference for the Heroes positioned directly beside the centre Hero.
 The centre Hero is called the ‘Tank’.

-Flask – A disposable unit used to refill your Flags back to maximum.
+Flask – A disposable unit used to refill your Flags to maximum capacity.
 There are World Flasks, Raid Flasks, and Titan Flasks.

 Flask’ing a Titan – The act of using a Titan flask to get more hits on, and to kill off, a Titan.

-Ghosting Tiles – Matching tiles, which do not make contact with any enemy Heroes, is called Ghosting tiles.
+Ghosting Tiles – Intentionally matching tiles which will not make contact with any enemy Heroes is called Ghosting tiles.
 It results in double the speed of the tile’s mana generation.

 Hero Class – There are 10 Hero Classes: Cleric, Barbarian, Fighter, Wizard, Druid, Monk, Paladin, Ranger, Sorcerer, and Rogue.
-‘Hero Class’, refers to the Class of your Hero.
+‘Hero Class’ refers to the Class of your Hero.
+Learn how to read a Hero Card here.

 Hit – A word to describe using a flag in War, or on a Titan.

-HotM – Hero Of The Month.
-Each month a new Hero is released as a Bonus Draw.
+HotM – Hero of the Month.
+Each month, a new Hero is released as a Bonus Draw.
 You can find info for the current HotM in the banner at the top of the Summons screen.
-Devana was a recent HotM.

 HP – Health Points.